• Artists

 Glenn Shepard:The show has an interesting feel—very different pieces, but they all fit together in a compelling way.
 Toward the front, there’s a section with more organic, natural materials—wooden things, sculptures, forest-like textures.
 Then you have another wall with more human faces—portraiture—but done in all sorts of styles.
 That wall really stood out to me.

-You’ve got highly stylized Greek-inspired portraits in 3D, Jill Carnes' folk art drawings, Rebecca’s more modern and impressionistic self-portraits—and then this image of an Indigenous boy.
+You’ve got highly stylized Greek-inspired portraits in 3D, Jill Carnes' folk art tapestries, Rebecca Shkeyrov’s more modern and impressionistic self-portraits—and then this image of an Indigenous boy.
 It’s like a history of portraiture all on one wall.
 From classical Greek to folk to digital and Indigenous—it’s a whole range.
 It feels like a patchwork quilt, not just in the variety of styles but in how it’s installed.
 Things go higher up on the wall than usual.
 You stacked the work more than you normally do, and I think it works—it makes the whole wall feel alive

 LITA TIRAK